 Election of Directors.
 There is no cumulative voting in the election of our directors.
 The affirmative vote of a plurality of all of the votes cast in person or by proxy at a meeting at which a quorum is present is necessary for the election of a director.
-For purposes of the election of directors, abstentions and broker nonvotes, if any, will not be counted as votes cast and will have no effect on the result of the vote, although they will be considered present for the purpose of determining the presence of a quorum.
+For purposes of the election of directors, abstentions and broker non-votes, if any, will not be counted as votes cast and will have no effect on the result of the vote, although they will be considered present for the purpose of determining the presence of a quorum.

 Ratification of Appointment of Independent Registered Public Accounting Firm.
 The affirmative vote of a majority of all of the votes cast in person or by proxy at a meeting at which a quorum is present is required to ratify the appointment of Grant Thornton to serve as the Company's independent registered public accounting firm.
 Abstentions will not be included in determining the number of votes cast and, as a result, will not have any effect on the result of the vote.
-Because brokers will have discretionary authority to vote for the ratification of the appointment of the Company's independent registered public accounting firm in the event that they do not receive voting instructions from the beneficial owner of the shares of Common Stock, there will not be any broker non-votes with respect to this proposal.